eugene-matvejev/react-battleship/README.md

 ## gitflow

 * master -> most upto date 'production' version
-* heroku -> demo branch [master is not deployed to heroku with every push, because of constrains on 'free account']
+* heroku -> demo branch [master is not deployed to heroku with every push, because of constrains of 'free account']
 * other branches -> 'feature branches' get merged into master
 * coverage report check / CI build is mandatory checks for every PR to be merged in

-## used enviroment variables
+## used environment variables

 * **REACT_APP_GAME-MIN-SIZE** [default 5] as number
 * **REACT_APP_GAME-MAX-SIZE** [default 10] as number